alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

     err: e => $"Deactivate failed: {e.Code} - {e.Message}");
 ```

-You likely use Monads already.
-If you use LINQ, you know this pattern: Map is just Select, and Bind is just SelectMany.
-We are simply applying that same chainable logic to Errors instead of Lists.
+You likely use monads already.
+If you use LINQ, you know this pattern: `Map` is just `Select`, and `Bind` is just `SelectMany`.
+We are simply applying that same chainable logic to errors instead of lists.

 > Terminology note (Either vs. Result):
 > `Result<TSuccess, TError>` is the success/failure convention.